mayurigade-hub/file-uploader/README.md

 CloudDrop is a production-grade MERN stack application built to answer one question:

-> **How do you upload a 10GB file reliably over an unstable internet connection — without ever starting over?**
+> **How do you upload a large file reliably over an unstable internet connection — without ever starting over?**

-It solves this by breaking every file into small chunks (e.g. 5MB each), uploading them sequentially, and tracking exactly which chunks the server has already received.
+It solves this by breaking every file into small chunks (5MB each), uploading them sequentially, and tracking exactly which chunks the server has already received.
 If your connection drops at chunk 37 of 200 — CloudDrop resumes at chunk 37.
 Not chunk 1.

 No timeouts.
 No full restarts.
 Just reliable file delivery — with a full user authentication system, file management dashboard, and real-time progress tracking built on top.

 ---

+<a name="screenshots"></a>

 ## 📸 Screenshots